 1. copy and post to your Facebook friends, email networks and local media:

-2. add a drag and drop image to your post:
+2. Choose a drag & drop image to add to your post:

-3. Download and print a 4-up mini flyer to pass along to your friends and coworkers:
+3. Click on the image below to download a printable 4-up mini flyer to pass along to your friends and coworkers: